-

 Author: Kazuki Yamamoto

-Co-author: Shojun Ogasawara, Joshi Aryaa Rajendra, Soichiro Kojimaa, Kosuke Sato, Kazuo Tanaka, Jun Kataoka, Yoichi Yatsu, Toshihiro Chujo, Hiroki Nakanishi, Makoto Arimoto, Satoshi Hatori, Kyo Kume, Satoshi Mizushima, Shinko Sando, Takashi Hasegawa
+Co-author: Shojun Ogasawara, Joshi Aryaa Rajendra, Soichiro Kojimaa, Kosuke Sato, Kazuo Tanaka, Jun Kataoka, Yoichi Yatsu, Toshihiro Chujo, Hiroki Nakanishi, Makoto Arimoto, Satoshi Hatori, Kyo Kume, Satoshi Mizushima, Shinko Sando, Takashi HasegawaObservations in the MeV gamma-ray band are known to be extremely challenging because gamma rays in this energy range...

 Silicon strip detector (SSD) system is wildly used in many collider experiments and cosmic-ray experiments to measure high energy particle trajectory information.
-Suck system could reach O(10) um tracking resolution and ability to do particle identification for heavy ions.
+Such system could reach O(10) um tracking resolution and ability to do particle identification for heavy ions.
 In addition, SSD based beam monitors/telescopes are useful tools for test beam studies to support the R&D of other...

 The Gamma-Ray and AntiMatter Survey (GRAMS) is a balloon-borne and satellite-based experiment designed for MeV gamma-ray observations and indirect searches for dark matter via antimatter detection.
 It uses a cost-effective and scalable Liquid Argon Time Projection Chamber (LArTPC), offering enhanced sensitivity to MeV gamma rays.

-In this energy range, Compton scattering is the dominant...
+In this energy range, Compton scattering is the dominant... -

 The Circular Electron Positron Collider (CEPC) is proposed for Higgs boson research, and will includes several detectors, such as the Electromagnetic Calorimeter (ECAL), Hadronic Calorimeter (HCAL), and Muon detector.
 Silicon photomultiplier (SiPM) is widely used in these detectors for light conversion.
 This paper presents a prototype design of SIPAC (SiPM readout ASIC for calorimeter)....